 Begin at DHS/USCIS to Seek an Approved Petition

 When applying for immigration status to permanently move to the U.S. you begin with a petition to USCIS.
-Applicants navigate the process with a range of help from USCIS including online and print-friendly guides which overview the process and eligibility requirements, free in person information sessions for legal permanent residents interested in naturalization and an online appointment system called INFOPASS which helps you avoid standing in lines when you want to speak to an Immigration Information Officer.
+Applicants navigate the process with a range of help from USCIS including online and print-friendly guides which overview the process and eligibility requirements, and free in person information sessions for legal permanent residents interested in naturalization.

 Should you have problems with your case at USCIS you also have access to case assistance through the CIS Ombudsman.
 The CIS Ombudsman may get involved if you have been unable to obtain a resolution to your pending application or USCIS petition despite repeated inquiries with USCIS.

 - How to apply for Citizenship through Naturalization (USCIS)

 - Attend a Naturalization Information Session (USCIS)

 Complete Your Visa with the U.S. State Department

 After the visa petition is approved at DHS/USCIS, it moves to the National Visa Center (NVC) at the U.S. Department of State for visa pre-processing.
 This organization collects fees, reviews documents and schedules interviews.
 Personnel at the NVC will contact the applicant with instructions on completing their formal visa application.